walkabillylab/activityCounts/cran-comments.md

 ## Regarding the check results:
-This is OK.
+The note is OK.
 I checked them, and none of them is miss-spelling.
   **ActiLife** is a software's name.
   **Actigraph** is an accelerometer brand.
   **Brond** is a proper name.